alexlobera/leanjs_OLD_NX/www/src/pages/graphql/announcing-our-new-graphql-bootcamp.md

 ## Show your interest in GraphQL training today

 We’re really excited about our new GraphQL Bootcamp and can’t wait to bring it to developers throughout the EU.
 We’re going to be announcing dates very soon so be sure you don’t miss out!
-If you’d like to learn how to harness the logical power of GraphQL, you can find out more about our GraphQL training course [here](/graphql/training/bootcamp/).
+If you’d like to learn how to harness the logical power of GraphQL, you can find out more about our GraphQL training [here](/graphql/training/bootcamp/).

 Questions?
 If there’s anything you’d like to know, or if you’d like to book a full-stack React and GraphQL training session with your company, don’t hesitate to [contact us today!](/graphql/training/bootcamp/#contact-us)